-While many of our campus programs focus on environmental stewardship, we are also striving to promote values such as community service and engagement, support our local economy with our purchasing choices, provide sustainable compensation to our employees, and ensure that diversity, equity and inclusion are a priority not only on our campus but in our community as a whole.
+While many of our campus programs focus on environmental stewardship, we also strive to promote values such as community service and engagement, support our local economy with our purchasing choices, provide sustainable compensation to our employees, and ensure that inclusive engagement is a priority, not only on our campus, but in our community as a whole.

 Discover how MSU is advancing environmental, social and economic sustainability.
 Some of our initiatives include:

 - The Student Sustainability Fund that provides nearly $150,000 dedicated to sustainability projects on campus.

 - The MSU Campus Garden, which is managed by students and provides all-natural produce to students, faculty, staff and community members.

 - The Sustainability Minor, an interdisciplinary program that allows students to expand their knowledge on sustainability topics and compete in this growing field.

 - The Hydration Stations located across campus, which have collectively save nearly 3 million water bottles from being used and sent to the landfill.

 Check out our Sustainability Brochure for more information about our sustainability programs and initiatives on campus.